 Where the pads are placed is crucial.

-There are two correct positions – the first above and to the left, and below and to the right of the heart, the second with the paddles placed in front and behind the heart.
+There are two correct positions – the first with the pads above and to the left, and below and to the right of the heart; the second with the paddles placed in front of and behind the heart.